firozkhan18/react-project-generator-tool/docs/Java- Multithreading.md

 However, each thread also has its own **stack** (for local variables and function calls) and **program counter** (which tracks the thread's position in the code).

-### **Difference Between Multitasking and Multithreading**:

-- **Multitasking** refers to running **multiple processes** at the same time.
-Each process has its own memory space (heap, stack, data segments) and doesn’t share resources with other processes.
-  - **Example**: Running a web browser and a text editor simultaneously are two different processes.
-The operating system switches between them (context switching), but they do not share memory resources.

-- **Multithreading**, on the other hand, refers to running **multiple threads** within a single process.
-These threads share the same memory space and resources (code, data segments, heap), but each thread can perform its own tasks independently.
-  - **Example**: A word processor might have one thread for handling user input, another for saving files, and another for background spell-checking.
-All of these threads run within the same process and share memory resources.

-### 4. **Multi-threading vs. Multi-tasking**
-- **Multi-tasking** involves running multiple **independent processes** concurrently, where each process has its own memory and resources.
-The OS switches between processes to give the illusion of parallel execution, but these processes **don’t share memory** (e.g., processes A and B don’t share resources).

-- **Multi-threading** occurs within a **single process**.
-Multiple threads share the same memory resources (e.g., heap and code segments), but each thread has its own execution context (such as stack, program counter, and register values).
-This allows for more efficient resource use within a single application.

-To summarize:
-- **Multi-tasking**: Different processes (independent), **no shared resources**.
-- **Multi-threading**: Multiple threads within a **single process**, **shared resources**.
--
-### **Visualization of Multithreading vs Multitasking**:

-- **Multitasking**:
-   - Multiple **processes** running concurrently, with each process having its own memory space.
-   - Context switching happens between processes, and the OS manages which process runs on the CPU at any given time.

-- **Multithreading**:
-   - Multiple **threads** run within a single process and share memory space.
-   - Threads within a process can be scheduled to run in parallel (if multiple CPU cores are available), or the OS can use context switching for thread scheduling if there's only one CPU core.

-### **Context Switching and Multithreading**:
-- **Context switching** is used to switch between threads when only one CPU core is available.
-The OS saves the state of the currently running thread (its register values, program counter, etc.) and loads the state of another thread, allowing that thread to continue execution.
-- This context switching gives the **illusion of parallel execution**, even though the threads are actually time-shared on a single CPU core.
-- If multiple CPU cores are available, then **true parallelism** can occur, with each thread running on a different core simultaneously, eliminating the need for context switching.

-### 5. **How Context Switching Works in Multi-threading**
-Context switching is a critical aspect of multi-threading, particularly when the system has only one CPU core (or even multiple cores, where threads might still need to share CPU time).
-Here's how context switching works:

-1. **Time Slice**: The OS allocates a small amount of time (called a **time slice**) for each thread to execute.
-When the time slice expires, the OS performs a context switch to give the next thread a chance to run.

-2. **Saving the State**: During context switching, the CPU saves the **state** of the currently running thread (its registers, program counter, etc.) into its **thread context** (a special data structure).
-   - For example, when **Thread 1** finishes its time slice, the CPU saves its state (registers, program counter, stack data).

-3. **Loading the State**: The OS then loads the **state** of the next thread (say **Thread 2**), restoring its context, and the CPU continues executing from where **Thread 2** left off.

-4. **Context Switch**: This process of saving and restoring the state is called a **context switch**.
-This enables threads to "pause" and later resume execution from the exact point they were interrupted.

-   - **Multi-core CPUs**: On a multi-core CPU, multiple threads can be executed **truly in parallel**, so context switching is only required if threads need to be run on the same core.
-However, if there are more threads than cores, context switching is still necessary.

-### **Summary**:
-- **Multithreading** is a programming technique where multiple threads share the same memory resources but can execute different parts of a program concurrently, improving performance and responsiveness.
-- **Benefits**: Improved performance via parallelism, better resource utilization, and faster response times.
-- **Challenges**: Concurrency issues, synchronization overhead, and difficulty in debugging.
-- **Multitasking vs Multithreading**: Multitasking involves running multiple processes independently, while multithreading involves multiple threads within a single process that share resources but run independently.

-### 6. **Summary: Key Concepts**
-- **Multi-threading** allows for concurrent execution of tasks within a single process, improving performance and responsiveness by utilizing multiple CPU cores.
-- Threads share resources like **heap memory** and **code segments**, but have their own execution contexts (e.g., program counter, stack, and registers).
-- **Context switching** allows threads to take turns using the CPU, and in a **multi-core system**, true parallelism can occur, where multiple threads are executed simultaneously without switching.
-- Challenges in multi-threading include issues like **deadlock**, **data inconsistency**, and the complexity of debugging.
-- **Multi-threading** shares resources between threads in the same process, whereas **multi-tasking** involves different processes with separate resources.

-### 1.5.
-Multithreading in Java

-### 1. **Multi-threading Overview**
-Multi-threading allows a **single process** to perform multiple operations simultaneously by using **multiple threads**.
-This helps improve **performance**, especially in systems with **multi-core processors**, by allowing different threads to run on different cores simultaneously.

-- **Threads share common resources** such as:
-  - **Code segment** (same program code, i.e., the instructions).
-  - **Heap memory** (for dynamically allocated memory, shared between threads).
-  - **Data segment** (for global and static variables).

-However, each thread also has its own **stack** (for local variables and function calls) and **program counter** (which tracks the thread's position in the code).

 ### **Multithreading Definition**:

 Multithreading allows a program to perform **multiple operations at the same time**.
 Rather than running tasks sequentially, multithreading enables a program to break down the tasks into smaller operations (threads) and execute them simultaneously (or in parallel, depending on the number of CPUs/cores).